-- (a) A qualified individual may enroll in a QHP, or an enrollee may change QHPs, only during the initial open enrollment period, as specified in subdivision (b) of this section, the annual open enrollment period, as specified in subdivision (d) of this section, or a special enrollment period, as described in Section 6504, for which the qualified individual has been determined eligible. - (b) The initial open enrollment period begins October 1, 2013 and extends through March 31, 2014. - (c) Regular coverage effective dates for initial open enrollment period for a QHP selection received by the Exchange from a qualified individual: - (1) On or before December 23, 2013, shall be January 1, 2014; - (2) Between December 24, 2013 and December 31, 2013, shall be February 1, 2014; - (3) Between the first and fifteenth day of the month for any month between January 2014 and March 31, 2014, shall be the first day of the following month; and
+(a) A qualified individual may enroll in a QHP, or an enrollee may change QHPs, only during the initial open enrollment period, as specified in subdivision (b) of this section, the annual open enrollment period, as specified in subdivision (d) of this section, or a special enrollment period, as described in Section 6504, for which the qualified individual has been determined eligible. (b) The initial open enrollment period begins October 1, 2013 and extends through March 31, 2014.

+(c) Regular coverage effective dates for initial open enrollment period for a QHP selection received by the Exchange from a qualified individual:

+(1) On or before December 23, 2013, shall be January 1, 2014;

+(2) On or between December 24, 2013 and December 31, 2013, shall be February 1, 2014;

+(3) On or between the first and fifteenth day of the month for any month between January 2014 and March 31, 2014, shall be the first day of the following month; and